Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Dog Crates: A Great Management Strategy

-Ideally, somebody should always remain with the dog in the car and this person must be willing to practice every now and then rehearsals of the above training method discussed so to maintain the positive associations.
+Ideally, somebody should always remain with the dog in the car, and this person must be willing to practice rehearsals of the above training method from time to time in order to maintain the positive associations.

 Try to, therefore, minimize the occurrence of leaving your dog alone in the car.
 Every time your dog gets to bark/growl/lunge, the behavior reinforces and is one step closer to undoing all the work and results you have accomplished so far.

-So what to do, if you must leave the car?
+So, what to do if you must leave the car?
 Invest in a dog crate.
-Most dogs automatically settle once in the crate.
-It may be worth covering the crate on one side with a blanket or towel if seeing strangers may cause your dog to bark from inside the crate.
-Many states require dogs to travel in crate anyway when in the car, so this may be necessary and provide a good solution to the problem.
+Most dogs automatically settle once in their crate.
+It may be worth covering the crate on one side with a blanket or towel if seeing strangers causes your dog to bark from inside the crate.
+Many states require dogs to travel in crates when in the car anyway, so this may be necessary and provide a good solution to the problem.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Thanks for the tips.
 Oscar does not really bark, he just runs.
 I have been searching pet stores for pet products that keep him close to home.
 May have to do the invisible fence